 If you believe there is a serious problem, don’t hesitate to contact a professional.
 For residents in PA, NJ, and NY, call the experts at SOS Xtreme Comfort in Milford, PA at 570-409-3528 and Tuxedo Park at 845-351-8929 for safe, certified service.

 In addition to needing to turn on the pilot light after it goes out unexpectedly, there are times that a homeowner might choose to turn off the pilot light.
 For these reasons, it is important to know how to relight the pilot light.
 The process is simple and the instructions can generally be found printed on the furnace in an easily found location.

 In order to stay safe, ALWAYS check the manufacturer’s directions and follow them precisely.

 If you have run out of propane, then you will need to call and request for a propane delivery immediately.
-Be sure to call SOS Xtreme Comfort in PA, NJ, and NY for any help that you might need relighting your pilot light or for fast propane delivery.
+Be sure to contact SOS Xtreme Comfort for any help that you might need relighting your pilot light or for fast propane delivery.
 Give us a call: NJ (973-827-8179), PA (570-618-8055), NY (845-351-4700).

 Having the pilot light turn off is not automatically cause for panic.
 If it goes out, follow your manufacturer’s instructions and determine whether relighting it is safe.
 If relighting is not safe, or if your pilot light keeps going out, call for help from a trained technician.

 For any questions on your heating equipment, contact SOS Xtreme Comfort.
 We specialize in keeping your home comfortable in the winter.
 If your pilot light is out and you don’t feel comfortable relighting it, give SOS Xtreme Comfort a call at NJ (973-827-8179), PA (570-618-8055), NY (845-351-4700).